Lab 2: Abstract Syntax Tree and Type Checker

 As you have done in lab 1, you will implement a pretty printer in this part, which makes use of the pattern matching feature in Java.

-Exercise 3.
-Read the code in the file ast/PrettyPrinter.java, finish the pretty printer by filling in the missing code.
-Do not forget to test your code when you finished, you can start with the unit test code in ast/Test.java.
+Exercise 2.
+Read the code in the file ast/Ast.java, finish the pretty printer by filling in the missing code in various pp methods.
+Do not forget to test your code when you finished.

 Challenge!
 While the pretty printer you have implemented is powerful enough to process MiniJava code, it may be not that general and powerful.
 Study some general pretty printing algorithms and implement them into your Tiger compilers.
 For example, you may start with Wadler's printer.